Example 8: Multiple

 deviation of residuals.
 If one or several cases fall outside of the ±

-3 times sigma limits, one should
+3 times sigma limits, we should

 probably exclude the respective cases (which is easily accomplished via

-results were not biased by these outliers.
+were not biased by these outliers.

 Mahalanobis distances.
 Most